-The Audit Committee (the "Committee") is appointed by and responsible to the Board of Directors (the "Board") of Pulse Seismic Inc. (the "Corporation").
-The Committee oversees the accounting and financial reporting processes of the Corporation and the audits of the financial statements of the Corporation, in accordance with applicable laws and securities policies and instruments and these Terms of Reference.
+The Audit and Risk Committee (the "Committee") is appointed by and responsible to the Board of Directors (the "Board") of Pulse Seismic Inc. (the "Corporation") with the purpose of assisting the Board in fulfilling its oversight responsibilities regarding the integrity of the Company's accounting and financial reporting, the Company's internal controls and disclosure controls, the Company's legal and regulatory compliance, the Company's timeliness of financial filings with regulatory authorities, the independence and performance of the Company's external auditors, the identification and management of the Company's risks, the Company's treasury plans and the Company's whistleblower and complaint procedures for financial and accounting matters in accordance with these Terms of Reference.

 The Committee has the authority to investigate any financial activity of the Corporation.

 The primary responsibilities of the Committee include: